jbobrow/OART-UT18-S21/Assignments/03-Hello Neighbor/Andrew_hello_neighbor/README.txt

 2/26/21

-I barely know how to code and could barely make anything
+I barely know how to code and struggled greatly.

 GAME INSTRUCTIONS: TRY TO MAKE WHOLE COLORS (all faces same).
 START THEM OFF CONNECTED IS ONLY REQUIREMENT.